antronerds/r2-tutorials/docs/Using_And_Creating_Genesets.md

     62 - MAS5.0 - u133p2 and click next.
 In the adjustable settings
     screen all kinds of settings and filtering options can be adapted.
-    We want to know which 100 genes have the highest variation in this case leave � which set� at standard deviation (SD) which is the default settings.
+    We want to know which 100 genes have the highest variation in this case leave " which set" at standard deviation (SD) which is the default settings.
 Click next.
 4. R2 has generated a list of 100 genes showing the highest variation in gene expression.